open-atmos/PySDM/paper/paper.md

   ))
 ```

-Included in the update examples package, we reproduce results from two forthcoming publications.
+In `PySDM-examples`, we reproduce results from two forthcoming publications.
-In @Bieli_et_al_2022 (in review), `PySDM` results from collisional coalescnece and breakup
+In @Bieli_et_al_2022 (in review), `PySDM` results from collisional coalescence and breakup
   were used as a calibration tool
-  for learning microphysics rate parameter.
+  for learning microphysics rate parameters.
-In addition, results from a forthcoming publication (@DeJong_et_al_2022) describing the physics and algorithm
-  for superdroplet breakup are included.
+In @DeJong_et_al_2022, the physics and algorithm for superdroplet breakup are described,
-The first example (reproduced in \autoref{fig:dJ_fig_1}), demonstrates the impact of including
-  the breakup process on the particle size distribution, versus a coalescence-only case.
-The second similarly demonstrates the impact of the breakup process in a one-dimensional setup
+  and results demonstrating the impact of breakup on cloud properties in a box and 1D
-  based on the kinematic framework of @Shipway_and_Hill_2012.
+  environment (based on @Shipway_and_Hill_2012) are reproduced, as in \autoref{fig:dJ_fig_1}).

 ![Particle size distribution using collisions, with and without breakup process, as is the focus of @DeJong_et_al_2022](deJong_fig1.pdf){#fig:dJ_fig_1 width="100%"}